sambenko/esp32s3box-display-and-publish/docs/README.md

-# 📊 ESP32S3-BOX Sensor Data Display
+# 📊 ESP32S3-BOX Display and Publish

-Display real-time sensor data from a BME680 sensor on the ESP32S3-BOX device using no_std Rust! 🦀
+Display real-time sensor data from a BME680 sensor on the ESP32S3-BOX device and publish it using no_std Rust! 🦀

 ![Sensor data displayed](images/display_sensor_data.jpg)